 For question A3a, report the total number of forms your jurisdiction received from all sources during the period from the close of registration for the November 2016 general election until the close of registration for the November 2018 general election.
 Include any forms that were processed, such as changes to name, party or address, duplicates, or pre-registrations.
-If applicable, also include here any Election Day or same day registration deadlines, such as returning military personnel.
+If applicable, also include here any Election Day or same day registrations and any registrations from special categories of voters who may have extended voter registration deadlines, such as returning military personnel.
 Then, divide the total number of forms received (A3a) into the categories listed in A3b through A3g.
+Use item A3h for any registration forms that cannot be placed into any of the categories specified in A3b through A3g.